msolbrig/Format-Apache-Logs-For-Tableau/README.md

 Next steps:

-1. Include a column for worker name and/or ip address of worker.
-2. Create an interface so that a user is prompted to navigate to the logs folder and what they would like the ouptut name of the file to be.
+1. Create an interface so that a user is prompted to navigate to the logs folder and what they would like the ouptut name of the file to be.
-3. Create some better example workbooks demonstrating why someone would want to use this.
+2. Create some better example workbooks demonstrating why someone would want to use this.
-4. Use the Extract API to export this directly as a .tde instead of a .txt/.csv file.
+3. Use the Extract API to export this directly as a .tde instead of a .txt/.csv file.

 Any feedback on the code is welcome.